aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 This document chronicles the sequential testing phases and technical challenges encountered during the development of the IT-Diagnostic-Tool project.

-The purpose of this log is to demonstrate how the utility evolved from a baseline configuration script into a fully validated, user-friendly desktop workflow, capturing how deployment obstacles like directory redirection, script syntax restrictions, empty data streams, and stale system tracking records were systematically isolated and resolved.
+The purpose of this log is to show how the utility evolved from a baseline configuration script into a tested, fully validated, user-friendly desktop workflow, capturing how issues such as Desktop path ambiguity, script syntax errors, empty report output, and stale antivirus entries were isolated and resolved.

 ---